Quantum Microwave Detection with Diamond Spins

 Emerging Applications

-In this proposal, we address emerging and advanced MW applications that start from the same basis – a need for ultrasensitive detection with a high spectral resolution, and, in addition, requesting portable integrated instruments.
+In this proposal, we address emerging and advanced microwave (MW) applications that start from the same basis – a need for ultrasensitive detection with a high spectral resolution, and, in addition, requesting portable integrated instruments.
 Emerging quantum technology devices acting as sensors can lead to a major breakthrough in the application field through high sensitivity and frequency resolution.

 Project Overview